 We've recently built and launched a site for beauty/lifestyle brand Vanderohe.
 The new website showcases their upcoming range of natural and organic skincare products.
-The site design was done by Mosley Design, I particularly like the ingredients page, its amazing to see the care and attention to detail that's gone into this product.
+The site design was done in conjunction with Mosley Design.
+I particularly like the ingredients page, its amazing to see the care and attention to detail that's gone into the product.

 We've just launched a very cool microbe interactive as part of ico design's rebuild of the microbiologyonline.org.uk website.
 The interactive is mostly built using the html5 canvas and the brilliant createJS, which never ceases to amaze in terms of what you can achieve with it.
 Click here to explore the secret world of microbes, both good and bad.

 We've recently redesigned the website of architects Delvendahl Martin.
 The primary goal was to make the site work responsively, without changing too much of the underlying cms structure.

 We paid particular attention to the project galleries, moving away from a blind click through system to something that presents the work in a much more user friendly way.

 We’ve just launched a new responsive website for West Country Horse Transport, a company who provide horsebox hire to move your four-legged friend the length and breadth of the country.
 They're lovely people to work with and you can check out the new site here.

 We've designed a logotype for tree care specialists Summit Tree Care, which you can see in all its glory below.

 Just in time for the winter season, the Tignes Spirit Rentals site has been given a fresh new look, and is now built responsively, so you can book your snowboarding kit from half way up the mountain!